Company Statement | General Data Protection Regulation

 We are of course highly committed to upholding the privacy of our clients, so all our processes and procedures are continually aligned to that purpose.
 In this way, we ensure that we are in compliance with applicable laws and that the privacy of your personal data is guaranteed.

-Below is an outline of the steps we have already undertaken and what you can expect from us in the near future.
+Below is an outline of the steps we have undertaken.

 We process various categories of personal data of our customers.
-For that reason, we will be creating a data processing register.
+For that reason, we created a data processing register.
 Among other things, this register will list:

 - what personal data we process;